Kiara searched for the current freelance social media rates because she wanted to become her own boss.

 If you want a more detailed guide showing you how to become a VA check out this resource.

 One of the secrets to becoming a 6-figure social media manager is charging package pricing instead of hourly rates.

 In other words, if you decide to work with only 3-5 clients every month, you can have a monthly fee.

 Normally, monthly retainers can range from $2,500 to $5,500 a month which include strategy, content creation, posting and engagement.

 Remember that you can always outsource or subcontract aspects of your package to someone else.

 For example, you can hire someone to handle all the engagement while you work on everything else.

 How much do freelancers charge for social media?

-The rates you will charge as a freelancer highly depend on your skill and experience.
+The rates you will charge as a freelancer highly depends on your skill and experience.
 Most social media freelancers typically charge an hourly rate of $20-$250, depending on skill level and expertise.

 What’s the best way to find social media clients?